Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 Your opinion is fundamental for us, please let us know what you think about our project [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/43)

 #### _**5) Other ways to Contribute:**_
+There are many ways to contribute,

 **Fundaraising Expertise**

 **Spread the voice**

+**If you have an idea to help us please share that with as suggesting your way to help us [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/43)**

 ### **COMMUNICATION CHANELS**